If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 All towns on the north coast of Rethymno offer excellent accommodation a few steps from the sea.

 There are convenient Greek tavernas as well.
-Adelianos Kampos is one of them, I’ve personally stayed in this village a few times.
+I’ve stayed in this village a few times when the kids were small, and the place is perfect for a tranquil seaside holiday.

-Few people visit the beaches so it’s a good spot for a relaxing day by the sea.
-At night you can enjoy a stroll on the main avenue, enjoy a Cretan beer, or even have fun playing mini-golf.
+Few people visit the beaches, which makes it a good spot for a relaxing day by the sea.
+In the evening, go for a walk on the main avenue to check the souvenir shops, enjoy a Cretan beer, or even have fun playing mini-golf.

 Pigianos Kampos